GU-CLASP/language-and-perception/meetings.md

 Trends in Cognitive Science, , 17(11), pp. 585-596. (recommended by Sylvie)

 ### Read

+  * Forestier S, Oudeyer P-Y.  (2017)  A Unified Model of Speech and Tool Use Early Development.
+Proceedings of the 39th Annual Meeting of the Cognitive Science Society. [link](http://sforestier.com/node/32) (recommended by Sylvie Saget) 2019-03-08

   * Li, J., Chen, X., Hovy, E., & Jurafsky, D. (2016).
 Visualizing and Understanding Neural Models in NLP.
 In Proceedings of NAACL-HLT (pp. 681-691). [link](http://www.aclweb.org/anthology/N16-1082) (recommended by Felix Morger) 2019-02-22